WIAA Division 2 cross country: D/C boys, Lake Mills girls win subsectional

 Freshman Mara Brown led the Deerfield/Cambridge girls with a seventh-place finish, timing in at 22:33.3.
 Sophomore Abigail Minning paced Lakeside Lutheran and finished right behind Brown with a time of 22:36.3, good for eighth.
 Freshman Paige Krahn took 11th overall and placed second on the Warriors' lineup with a time of 22:56.6.

-Deerfield/Cambridge and Lake Mills both advance to run in a WIAA Division 2 sectional on Saturday.
+Deerfield/Cambridge and Lake Mills both advance to run in a WIAA Division 2 sectional on Saturday in Cambridge.

+Individual sectional qualifiers include: Lakeside's Weiland, Garcia, Minning and Paige Krahn, as well as Deerfield/Cambridge's Mara Brown.

 Team scores